As an Amazon Associate we earn from qualifying purchases. Learn more.

 Cons

-Best For: Campers needing compact travel router & backup
+Best For: Campers needing rugged wired runs

 Key Specs